 October 4, 1957 - The Soviets launch Sputnik 1, the world’s first artificial satellite.

-October 1, 1958 - The official start of the National Aeronautics and Space Administration (NASA).
+October 1, 1958 - The official start of NASA.

-April 9, 1959 - The Mercury project’s objectives are to place a human spacecraft into orbital flight around Earth, observe human performance in such conditions, and recover the human and the spacecraft safely.
+October 7, 1958 - NASA announces Project Mercury.
+The Mercury project’s objectives are to place a human spacecraft into orbital flight around Earth, observe human performance in such conditions and recover the human and the spacecraft safely.

-Seven are introduced to the public.
-The Mercury Seven are the first American astronauts: Scott Carpenter, L. Gordon Cooper, Jr., John H. Glenn, Jr., Virgil I. “Gus” Grissom, Walter M. Schirra, Jr., Alan B. Shepard, Jr., and Donald K. “Deke” Slayton.
+April 9, 1959 - The Mercury Seven are introduced as the first US astronauts: Scott Carpenter, L. Gordon Cooper Jr., John H. Glenn Jr., Virgil I. “Gus” Grissom, Walter M. Schirra Jr., Alan B. Shepard Jr. and Donald K. “Deke” Slayton.

-May 5, 1961 - Freedom 7, the first piloted Mercury spacecraft carrying Astronaut Alan B. Shepard, Jr., is launched from Cape Canaveral.
+May 5, 1961 - Freedom 7, the first piloted Mercury spacecraft carrying Astronaut Alan B. Shepard Jr., is launched from Cape Canaveral.
 It is the first American space flight involving human beings.

 June 3-7, 1965 - The second piloted Gemini mission, GT-4, stays aloft for four days.
 Astronaut Edward H. White II performs the first extra-vehicular activity (EVA) or spacewalk by an American.